debleena89/work/README.md

 |--For Store operation we are expecting that the value will not be written
-   directly to memory, A write miss occurs First time as the cache is empty, then Read mem, data will come to Data cache and then the value at the specified address will be updated in the cache, and in the WRITE_BACK state that value will be stored back to memory.
+   directly to memory, A write miss occurs First time as the cache is empty, then Read mem, data will come to Data cache and then the value at the specified address will be updated in the Data cache, and in the WRITE_BACK state that value will be stored back to memory.
 ```